-Numerous studies have shown that multisensory math instruction is good for all learners.
-It gives kids a broader understanding of concepts.
-But when you add personalized instruction that builds on each concept, it can really help kids with math issues.
+Studies have shown that multisensory math instruction helps kids understand math concepts more broadly.
+But when you add personalized instruction that builds on each concept, it can really help kids who struggle with math.

 You’ve asked if your child might benefit from this type of instruction.
-I don’t know your child, or the nature of his math issues.
+I don’t know your child, or the nature of his trouble with math.
 But for most kids who struggle with math, the answer is yes.

 As you’re investigating math intervention programs, here are some features to look for: